 How long does it take to break even, make a profit, and earn

 But much of this is within your control.

-Your relationship with your audience also plays a part, and sometimes so does pure dumb luck.
+Your relationship with your audience also plays a part; sometimes, so does pure dumb luck.

-Don’t underestimate hard work when it comes to being a successful blogger, but sometimes, in some situations, a little luck goes a long way.
+Don’t underestimate hard work when it comes to being a successful blogger, but sometimes, a little luck goes a long way in some situations.

-People think everyone who made it big (or even made it medium) was an overnight success.
+People think everyone who made it big was an overnight success.
 Untrue.
 It was a long night that lasted several years.

 There are two ways to join an affiliate program; through a company or an affiliate network.

 In-House Affiliate Programs